Gold Coast Campus

-Serious about a career in tourism, hospitality or event management?
+Serious about a career in Tourism, Hospitality, Leadership or Event management?
 Train in the heart of the action at Pacific Training Group, Gold Coast.
 Recognised as the undisputed tourist capital of Australia and host to the 2018 Commonwealth Games, the Gold Coast offers you a world of workplace training and employment opportunities.

-Located in the famous beachside suburb and tourist hub of Surfers Paradise, Pacific Training Group offers you an idyllic study location and access to local industry employers including hotels and resorts, tourist, entertainment and sporting venues and more.
+Located in the famous beachside suburb of Surfers Paradise, Pacific Training Group offers you an idyllic study location less than 100m from the beach, and access to local industry employers and partners such as:-

 Level 2, 3033 Surfers Paradise Boulevard

 Surfers Paradise QLD 4216

 Tel: +61 7 5538 9973

 Monday to Friday, 8am – 5pm

 - Large, bright training rooms equipped with digital learning technology